WICG/background-fetch/README.md

 `backgroundFetch.fetch` will reject if:

 * The user does not want background downloads, which may be a origin/browser/OS level setting.
-* If there's already a registered background fetch job associated with `registration` with the name `tag`.
+* If there's already a registered background fetch job associated with `registration` identified by `id`.
 * Any of the requests have mode `no-cors`.
 * The browser fails to store the requests and their bodies.
 * `totalDownloadSize` suggests there isn't enough quota to complete the job.